 What is microneedling with radiofrequency?

-Microneedling with radiofrequency in Toronto is an in-office treatment that combines controlled heat with microneedling.
+Microneedling with radiofrequency is an in-office treatment that combines controlled heat with microneedling.
 Radiofrequency energy delivers a gentle, controlled heat to stimulate collagen and tighten the skin.
 The needle depth range is broader, from 0.3mm to 4mm depending on the area being treated, and there’s virtually no pain associated with it since the needles are so fine.

 The results speak for themselves: this procedure produces tighter pores, smoother texture and plumper skin in less than one hour!
 It’s perfect for acne scars, loose skin (especially around the neck), crepey skin (especially on the eyelids), hooding of eyelid skin or brown spots on your hands or face.
 The best results are progressive over a series of 3 to 6 treatments, but start with one and see how you like it!
 (Spolier alert: you will).